bgrins/TinyColor/README.md

 ### Readability

-Analyze 2 colors and returns an object with the following properties:

-  * `brightness`: difference in brightness between the two colors
-  * `color`: difference in color/hue between the two colors.
+Analyze 2 colors and returns an object with the following properties.  `brightness` is difference in brightness between the two colors.  `color`: difference in color/hue between the two colors.

     tinycolor.readability(color1, color2);